Metrilo/custom-integration/README.md

 It is enough to call `identify` only once - the first time the customer enters their email.
 If you are unsure whether you have already called it - just check the value of the **cbuid** cookie.
 If there is an email - no need to call it.
 Otherwise it will contain the unique identifier mentioned above.

-:warning: Sometimes customers will log out, use different devices, browsers or delete their cookies.
+:information_source: Sometimes customers will log out, use different devices, browsers or delete their cookies.
 Every time that happens Metrilo will create a new anonymous customer with a new unique identifier.
 However, once the customer identifies themselves (enters their email and you call metrilo.identify) Metrilo will check for the existence of a customer with the entered email and if there is one, it will merge them with the anonymous customer.

 ```javascript
   const email = 'johnnybravo@gmail.com' // Customer's email address